-Also note that, while quite mannerly if handled on a routine basis, Highlands can grow wild if they do not interact humans regularly.
+Also note that, while quite mannerly if handled on a routine basis, Highlands can grow wild if they do not interact with humans regularly.

 Other natural instincts that the traditional Highland exhibits are a strong herd instinct and an aggressive demeanor toward predators.
 The cows carefully hide their calves when grazing, and the calves do not stray from their mothers.
 Unfortunately, some of these instincts have been lost in Highlands bred for commodity beef production.

 The traditional Highland has an incredible immune system and a sound body structure.
 Combine this with an even temperament not prone to stress, and the result is a breed with few health problems.

 There are only two main health concerns that most owners will have to worry about—heat stroke and overgrown hooves.
 The first is mainly a problem in calves that have not started to shed yet.
 The second can be avoided with regular hoof trimming.

 Unfortunately, Highlands bred for commodity use tend to have more health problems.
 This fast-growing variety tends to suffer structural breakdowns in the legs and udder.